 The Golden Age is generally defined as the period between 1568 when the Netherlands, led by William I of Orange, revolted against the rule of Spain’s King Philip II; and 1795 when it fell to the French Republic.

 The current title, From the Lowlands Low, takes a common term used in British folk music for the Low Countries, or the ‘nether lands’.
 Wikipedia defines the Low Countries as,

 The Low Countries (Dutch: de Lage Landen, French: les Pays-Bas) is a coastal region in western Europe, consisting especially of the Netherlands and Belgium, and the low-lying delta of the Rhine, Meuse, Scheldt, and Ems rivers where much of the land is at or below sea level.
 This wide area of Northern Europe roughly stretches from French Gravelines and Dunkirk at its southwestern point, to the area of Dutch Delfzijl and German Eastern Frisia at its northeastern point, and to Luxembourg and French Thionville in the southeast.

-The Lowlands will refer to those coastal areas which are now mostly contained by French Flanders, Belgium, The Netherlands and German East Friesland, and this blog will deal with the Dutch-speaking people of those areas.
+The Lowlands Low will refer mostly to those coastal areas which are now mostly contained by Belgium and The Netherlands.

 This blog began under the name “Antoni van Leeuwenhoek Centraal”, and the original motivation for this was as follows: